Asbyx/RootGamesTracker/README.md

 1. Click the **Deploy to Cloudflare** button above to fork this repository
 2. Go to the **Actions** tab in your forked repository
-3. Run the **Setup Deployment Tokens** workflow:
+3. Run the **Setup Deployment Tokens** workflow and follow the instructions:
-   - Enter your Cloudflare email
+   - You'll need to create a Cloudflare API Token with appropriate permissions
-   - Enter your Cloudflare Global API Key (find it in your [Cloudflare Profile](https://dash.cloudflare.com/profile/api-tokens))
+   - You'll need your Cloudflare Account ID
-4. Add the secrets to your repository as instructed by the workflow
+   - Add these as secrets to your GitHub repository
-5. Run the **Deploy to Cloudflare** workflow
+4. Run the **Deploy to Cloudflare** workflow
    - Enter a name for your project (e.g., "rootgames")
-6. Once completed, you can access your site at the URL shown in the workflow output!
+5. Once completed, you can access your site at the URL shown in the workflow output!

 That's it!
 No coding knowledge required.
 Your Root Games Tracker is now deployed with its own database.